|How long does it take

 moose in Maine.

-My first child was in college before I started writing for children!
+My first child was in college before I started writing articles and

 That's hard to say.
 Research is fascinating for me.
 Plus, I